DoSomething/chompy/docs/imports/README.md

 - In early iterations of the import, we would pass Campaign/Run IDs as parameters within the referral code to use when upsert a `voter-reg` post.

 - If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants.
 See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)

+- Before we partnered with Rock The Vote on voter registration, we had partnered with TurboVote in 2016, 2018.
+See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.

 # Email Subscriptions